EWSSupervisor/ewsManagementSystem/README.md

 # ewsManagementSystem
-This is for the EWS Inventory Management System (IMS)
+This is for the EWS Inventory Management System